ZJvandeWeg/rust-red/README.md

 **Prototype Stage**: The project is currently in the prototype stage and cannot guarantee stable operation.

-The green check mark ( :heavy_check_mark: ) below indicates that this feature has passed the integration test migrated from Node-RED.
+The heavy check mark ( :heavy_check_mark: ) below indicates that this feature has passed the integration test ported from Node-RED.

 ### Node-RED Features Roadmap: